sik-leanix/100-days-of-javascript/Day-11-Quiz-App/README.md

 #### `Quiz.questionIndex`
 **Type** `Number`

 The `questionIndex` property is a number, which also starts at 0.
 Every time the user completes a question no matter if the user is right or wrong, the `questionIndex` increases by one.
-In the end, the user will see the amount of questions the user answered.

 ***